eM7RON/Master-Blaster/readme.md

 One of the first, non-'hellow world', things I ever coded; a Space Invaders type game programmed in Python.
 For this I used a library called Pygame.

-It was a good way to learn some basic User Interface stuff e.g. how to handle navigating through different windows etc...
+It was a good way to learn some basic user interface stuff e.g. how to handle navigating through different windows etc...

 The game features a heads up display of sorts, whereby the player's lives, ammo and score are display in the corners.
 It features various 'particle effects' such as explosions, sparks and after burners.
 I am particularly proud of the lightning effects :)